News in Slow French #13 - An orangutan nurses its wound alone

 Instead, he put the juice of the plant on his fingers, on his open wound.
 Then he began to cover his wound completely with the pulp, i.e. the flesh of the liana.
 So he made an ointment, a bandage, from the leaves of a liana.

-Five days after starting this treatment, the scientists noticed that the wound had closed.
+Five days after starting the treatment, the scientists noticed that the wound had closed.
 And just 15 days later, only a small scar remained.
 The wound was completely healed.

 In Southeast Asia, these types of liana and plants are known for their anti-inflammatory and antibacterial properties.
 But this is the first time scientists have observed this type of behavior in a free-ranging primate.
 Never before have researchers seen a monkey of this species behave in this way, using a plant to treat itself.